![]() | Application Development | ![]() |

 - -e

-option.
-It places the binary output file in the directory where you run the utility unless you use the-p
+cmap2binautomatically appends the binary file name with thebinextension unless you specify a different extension with the-eoption.
+It places the binary output file in the directory where you run the utility unless you use the-poption.

 The following table describes possible errors, their cause, and the corrective action to take: